 In Canada, eCampusOntario, a government-funded not-for-profit organization, is currently working with universities and colleges to develop micro-certifications in collaboration with industry partners.
 “A flexible and reliable recognition system is essential for professionals and employers, who are increasingly moving towards competency-based or skills-based recruitment.
-Micro-certificates differ from traditional credentials, such as degrees and diplomas, provide distinctive value and relevance in the world of work”.
+Micro-certificates differ from traditional credentials, such as degrees and diplomas, yet provide distinctive value and relevance in the business world”.

-- 35% of employees said that the micro-certifications helped them to get a job or move forward in their career
+- 35% of employees said that earning micro-certifications helped them get a job or move forward in their career

 - 70% think their company would or could benefit from partnering with a micro-certification provider